holochain-community-resources/identity-demo/README.md

 1. Run `nix-shell` inside this folder.
 2. Verify that `hc --version` returns `hc 0.0.30-alpha2`.
-3. Go inside `./identity-manager/`.
+3. Go inside `./peer-chat/`.
-4. Run `npm run hc:start1`.
+4. Run `npm run hc:start:agent1`.
-5. OPTIONAL: Run `npm run hc:start2` in a new terminal, to start another agents.
+5. OPTIONAL: Run `npm run hc:start:agent2` in a new terminal to start a second agent.

 In another terminal:

-5. Go inside `./identity-manager/ui-src/` and run `npm install` to install UI dependencies.
+5. Go inside `./peer-chat/ui-src/` and run `npm install` to install UI dependencies.
 6. Run `npm run ui:start:agent1` in that same terminal.
-7. Go to `localhost:4001`.
+7. Go to `localhost:3001`.
-8. OPTIONAL: Run `npm run ui:start:agent2` in a new terminal.
+8. OPTIONAL: Run `npm run ui:start:agent2` in a new terminal to start a second client.
-9. OPTIONAL: Go to `localhost:4002`.
+9. OPTIONAL: Go to `localhost:3002`.

 ## Want to do it yourself?